Organizational network analysis: Network visualizations

 There are several tools that allow managers to visually depict their employee networks.
 Most of the tools are built specifically for researchers and academics who study Network theory, but are relatively inexpensive to use, as long as the leaders are well-versed on how to capture the information, feed it into the tool in the correct formats, and understand how to "read" and translate the network graphs into business decisions.
+Several software platforms have emerged to support ONA in corporate settings, including OrgMapper and Beetrics, among others.

 Innovation gauge

-Several recent studies and research has highlighted that 'Psychological Safety' is the marker for an innovative team.
+Several studies and research has highlighted that 'Psychological Safety' is one of the key markers for an innovative team.
 This has been studied and published first by Google, in their Project Aristotle work as well as highlighted in New York Times and other research publications.
-Amy Edmondson is the preeminent scholar and researcher in this field who has worked across various industries to identify the benefits and even the characteristics of 'Psychological Safety' in teams.
+Amy Edmondson is one of the preeminent scholars and researchers in this field who has worked across various industries to identify the benefits and even the characteristics of 'Psychological Safety' in teams.

 ONA is now increasingly being used in this context to analyze the relationships developed within a given team, and for understanding how that team works as a unit to create this psychological safety for its members.
 This technique is more thorough than the traditional surveys.